-If you want to organise your marriage an initial meeting with your parish priest would be desirable, just to talk and to get to know each other.
+If you want to organise your marriage you need to meet with your Parish Priest.
 The date of your marriage could be booked at that initial meeting.

-Both of you will be encouraged to attend a marriage preparation seminar.
-This is held at the Archdiocese, 242 Cleveland St, Redfern, generally 7-9 pm on a Monday and Tuesday evening, several are held throughout the year, usually April, July and October.
-Topics covered include theological aspects, roles within marriage, legal aspects, medical aspects, communication, and money matters.
-Those who wish to attend can book with Mary Demos at the Greek Welfare Centre on 9516 2188 or register on line on http://gwccservices.org/marriage-seminars/ or email: email@example.com
+Couples are encouraged to attend a marriage preparation seminar.
+Topics covered include theological and spiritual aspects, roles within marriage, legal aspects, medical aspects, communication, and money matters.
+Those who wish to attend can book with the Greek Welfare Centre on 9516 2188 or register on line on http://gwccservices.org/marriage-seminars/ or email: email@example.com

 The paperwork for a marriage needs to be completed a month or more prior to the wedding.
-To enable your priest to do the paperwork you will need to meet with him and each have with you the following:
+To enable your priest to do the paperwork you will each need to get to him the following:

 - Birth Certificate (if you were not born in Australia and do not have your overseas birth certificate, a passport, old or current, will do)

 - Baptism certificate. (if you cannot find this, you can obtain a copy from the Church where you were baptised- the copy costs $70)